-I write book reviews for various classics and politics journals and the Times Literary Supplement, and in the past I've reviewed for The Nation, The Women's Review of Books, and the New York Times Book Review.
-My interest in changing views on individual rights, security, and the law led me to write an introduction to Wilkie Collins’ nineteenth century classic detective novel The Moonstone.
+I have written book reviews for various Classics and Politics journals as well as the Times Literary Supplement, The Nation, The Women's Review of Books, and the New York Times Book Review.
+My interest in changing views on individual rights, knowledge, and the law led me to write an introduction to Wilkie Collins’ nineteenth century classic detective novel The Moonstone.

 These days the access of non-wealthy citizens to the parts of civic space where political decisions get made, including but not limited to the electoral process, is much on my mind.
 I would like to edit a book on the contemporary role of the liberal arts in educating democratic citizens, and the Occupy Wall Street actions of 2011 and student debt activism have convinced me that this project must address issues of class and costs.
-Other further-in-the-future projects include a book on pastoral and another on the emergence of Athens as an ideal transnational state.
+Other further-in-the-future projects include a book on pastoral and a long essay on the emergence of Athens in Roman thought as an ideal transnational state.
 My work on classical reception in general seeks to contribute to our understanding of the development of Classics as a discipline in the early modern period and beyond -- especially (circling back to where I began) its relationship to rhetoric, aesthetics, and politics.